olayodepossible/Pet-Mall-project/backend/README.md

 # Online Pet Store
 ## About
 Online pet store is a Rest Api project with basic CRUD (create, read, update, delete).
 The design pattern DDD has been used.\
-For this project i used separate docker containers.
+For this project I used separate docker containers.
 One of them is for the MySql and the other is for the Project. \
-Also i create docker network to connect with each other.
+Also I create docker network to connect with each other.

 ## Technologies
 - Java 11,